Plug-ins do not appear in Lightroom after installing

 My plug-ins do not appear in Lightroom after installing.
 How do I fix this?

-Occasionally, after running a Nik Collection installer, the software may not be installed correctly in Adobe Lightroom 3 or Lightroom 4.
+Occasionally, after running a Nik Collection installer, the software may not be installed correctly in Adobe Lightroom.
 This seems to occur because the “Store Presets with Catalog” option in Lightroom's Preferences is checked.
 This option is in Edit > Preferences > Presets OR Lightroom > Preferences > Presets.
 Un-checking this box will make all of the plug-ins appear in the Photo > Edit In menu.

 If the filters do not appear in Lightroom then a manual installation may be necessary.
 To manually install one of the Nik Collection products after the installer has been run, please do the following:

 1. Ensure all image editing applications such as Photoshop and Lightroom are closed.